Former golfer Wayne Westner dies after hostage situation

 Among his wins were two European Tour events, as well as the 1996 World Cup of Golf with Ernie Els.

-On Twitter yesterday, Els said: “Sad day, our friend Wayne Westner passed today.
+On Twitter on Wednesday, Els said: “Sad day, our friend Wayne Westner passed today.
 Great memories thank you my friend.”

 At one point, Westner was ranked 40th in the Official World Golf Rankings.